 It reminded me that even though we spend all our time trying very hard to escape the animal world, we ultimately cannot escape something that we are bound to, such is the law of nature.
-Some time later, i was again led to contemplate the laws of nature.
+Some time later, I was again led to contemplate these laws.

 In contrast the magpie is wholly dependant on the local ecosystem, a system that nature has tweaked, managed and adapted to suit all its users so that there is usually a balance of food available to the carnivore/omnivore whilst allowing a certain survival rate to perpetuate the species.
 It is a delicate balance, one that can be thrown into disharmony if outside factors impact too much.

 All these thoughts lead me to one simple conclusion.

 We are not magpies, we are cats.

 We are a domesticated animal with a difference.
 Due to our natural strength being our intelligence we have taken a different approach and domesticated ourselves to ourselves.
 Whilst the advantages of this are extremely self evident the pitfalls are even more so.
 Self domestication requires self discipline, self control and we have exuded neither.
 We behave like the cat but in the extreme.
 We don't hunt unnecessarily like the cat - we go much further.
 We capture the parents and cage them, making them have as many babies as we can to support our ever growing numbers.
 We have perfected this process as it makes the need to hunt them down defunct.
 The babies are born directly into the cage into which we keep them.
 Maximum output, minimum effort.
 We are to be appluaded for such a clever and ingenious idea, and we are to be loathed, feared and condemned for our actual use of it.